- When should I apply?

 - What if I left another law school not in good academic standing?

-- How do I get in touch with Cooley alumni?
+- How do I get in touch with WMU-Cooley alumni?

 You can apply at anytime.
 With rolling admissions, applications are reviewed as they become complete.